hexbatch/apple-core/core-docs/step-4-actions/server-api.md

 The user can give his uuid, and the server url he is from.
 Then that server this call is made on will contact the other server to register it.
 The user then has to give permission.

+# Callbacks

+Because all of these can be in remote trees, waiting on stuff, and because some of these execute other remote trees first, the response is sent later via the callbacks.
+Each primary has a callback, and some of the primary calls can opt not to get a callback, but wait for response.

+All the callbacks do is find the waiting manual remote action, and fill it in, and this will finish that call in the remote tree

+callback responses or states are not imporant to the primary api when it calls them async and forgets